Adopt a Camel!

 In 2018, widow Rashda passed away after being sick for 1.5 years, leaving behind 4 school-aged children.

-Now Ghayyadh too provides income to the next of kin of the late widow, he is housed together with Camels Hindi and Dahrutsj because the late widow was a sister of the family of Dahrutsj and Hindi and these families live side by side.
+Like Hindi provides an income for the next of kin of late Ibrahim, now Ghayyadh provides an income for the next of kin of the late widow, he is housed together with Camels Hindi and Dahrutsj because the late widow was a sister of the family of Dahrutsj and Hindi and these families live side by side.

 Ghayyadh is a male, his year of birth is estimated at 2007.
 Ghayyadh remains small for his age.

 He used to be known as the Kitchen Camel among the participants of DesertJoy because he always carried the pots and pans.
 He has outgrown that time.
 As naughty as he used to be, as calm and reliable he is now.

 DesertJoy hires Ghayyadh as often as possible to support the children of the late widow.